 The Hill House School and College Curriculum offers a holistic approach where learning takes place across the waking day.
-The morning education lessons start at 9.00am -12.00 and the afternoon education lessons start at 1.30pm -3.45pm.
+The morning education lessons start at 9.00am - 12.00 and the afternoon education lessons start at 1.30pm - 4.00pm.
 This provides a minimum of 24 hours a week across the key stages.
-Learning continues to take place over the lunch time period as there are opportunities for the students to practice their communication, life and leisure skills.
-The education day also extends into the evenings where after school clubs take place.
+Learning continues to take place over the lunch time period as there are opportunities for students to practice their communication, life and leisure skills.
+The education day also extends into the evenings.
 Education takes place for 41 weeks of the year.